szczyglis-dev/py-gpt/README.md

 - `Prompt` *prompt*

-Prompt used for generating a query for DALL-E in background
+Prompt used for generating a query for DALL-E in background.

+## GPT-4 Vision (inline - in any chat)

+Plugin integrates vision capabilities with any chat mode, not just Vision mode.
+When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.

+**Options**

+- `Model` *model*

+The model used to temporarily provide vision capabilities; default is "gpt-4-vision-preview".

 # Creating Your Own Plugins